informalsystems/hermes/scripts/gm/README.md

 git clone https://github.com/informal/ibc-rs
 ibc-rs/scripts/gm/bin/gm install
 ```

+Alternatively, you can create the folder `$HOME/.gm/bin` and copy the files from `scripts/gm/bin` in there.
+The rest is just fluff.
 3. Activate `gm`
 * Add `source $HOME/.gm/bin/shell-support` to a file that executes when a new terminal window comes up
   (`$HOME/.bash_profile` or `$HOME/.bashrc`)